ortexx/express-brute-store-sequelize/README.md

   refreshTimeoutOnRequest : false
 }

-var bruteStoreOptions = {
+const bruteStoreOptions = {
-  tableName: 'ExpressBrute' // this is default name
+  tableName: 'ExpressBrute', // this is default name
-  fields: { key: Sequelize.INTEGER } // you can merge model fields
+  fields: { key: Sequelize.INTEGER }, // you can merge model fields
-}
+  modelOptions: { timestamps: false } // you can merge model options }

-var sequelize = new Sequelize(...);
+const sequelize = new Sequelize(...);
-var bruteStore = new ExpressBruteStore(sequelize, bruteStoreOptions);
+const bruteStore = new ExpressBruteStore(sequelize, bruteStoreOptions);
-var brute = new ExpressBrute(bruteStore, bruteOptions);
+const brute = new ExpressBrute(bruteStore, bruteOptions);
 ```

 Sequelize model will be created after sequelize.sync()